 - Installation information and some trouble-shooting hints in the rTorrent wiki.

-- Installation instructions for a working rTorrent instance in combination with PyroScope from scratch, on Debian and most Debian-derived distros.
+- Installation instructions for a working rTorrent instance in combination with PyroScope from scratch, on Debian and most Debian-derived distros, but also Fedora 26 and others with a little variation.

 - Installing the “Ultimate Torrent Setup”